nextstrain/nextclade/kb/decisions/recombination-detection.md

 - Inputs: `--input-tree` (Auspice `tree.json`) and `--input-ref` (`reference.fasta`), plus an optional `--pathogen`.
 - With `--pathogen`, the three estimates are written into that file's `recombination` object in place, preserving any existing `enabled` decision and otherwise defaulting it on; without it, the parameters are printed as JSON to stdout for inspection.

-The helper reproduces the authoritative definitions exactly, including the details that calibrate the rates: it counts substitutions and insertions but excludes deletions (query-base gaps) from per-branch mutation counts, groups clades by leaves only, computes $\mu_r$ as the median pairwise inter-clade **leaf-to-leaf** distance (not a founder-to-founder distance), and errors on a malformed branch-mutation token rather than miscounting it.
-Because a frozen value becomes an explicit override, a dataset that freezes all three never invokes the run-time estimator (see [Overrides](#overrides)).
-Parity is not assumed: it is guarded by tests that transcribe the Rust unit-test fixtures (`packages/nextclade/src/analyze/recombination_estimate.rs`) as the oracle, in `nextclade_data` `tests/test_recombination_params.py`.
+The helper mirrors the Rust estimator exactly: substitutions + insertions (not deletions), leaf-only clade grouping, median pairwise inter-clade **leaf-to-leaf** distance, and strict validation of branch-mutation tokens.
+Freezing all three bypasses the run-time estimator entirely (see [Overrides](#overrides)).
+Parity is guarded by tests in `nextclade_data` `tests/test_recombination_params.py` that use the Rust unit-test fixtures as the oracle.

 ### Minimum private substitutions to run

-The optional `minPrivateSubsToRun` field gates detection per sequence: a sequence carrying fewer than this many private substitutions is skipped entirely -- neither Viterbi nor forward-backward runs, and the sequence receives no `recombination` result [[src](https://github.com/nextstrain/nextclade/blob/d69f48972/packages/nextclade/src/analyze/recombination.rs#L375-L421)].
-It defaults to 1.
-A sequence with zero private substitutions has an all-`Ref`/`Missing` observation vector, so the recombinant state can never outscore wildtype and the decoded result is provably empty; the default therefore skips only sequences that carry no recombinant signal at all, making it an exact optimization rather than a heuristic.
-Raising the threshold above 1 trades sensitivity for throughput and is a per-dataset choice.
+`minPrivateSubsToRun` gates detection per sequence [[src](https://github.com/nextstrain/nextclade/blob/d69f48972/packages/nextclade/src/analyze/recombination.rs#L375-L421)].
+Default: 1.
+A sequence with zero private substitutions has an all-`Ref`/`Missing` observation vector, so the recombinant state can never win -- the default is an exact optimization, not a heuristic.
+Raising it above 1 trades sensitivity for throughput.

 ### Enable/disable

 Detection is on by default.
 The `enabled` field of the `recombination` config object in `pathogen.json` is optional and tri-state: absent (or an absent config object) means default-on, `true` is an explicit opt-in, and `false` disables detection [[src](https://github.com/nextstrain/nextclade/blob/d69f48972/packages/nextclade/src/analyze/recombination.rs#L403-L414)].

-A dataset **cannot support** detection when any of the following holds.
-These are enumerated by the `RecombinationSkipReason` enum [[src](https://github.com/nextstrain/nextclade/blob/d69f48972/packages/nextclade/src/analyze/recombination_estimate.rs#L104-L144)], each carrying an actionable, human-readable message:
+A dataset **cannot support** detection when any of the following holds (`RecombinationSkipReason` enum [[src](https://github.com/nextstrain/nextclade/blob/d69f48972/packages/nextclade/src/analyze/recombination_estimate.rs#L104-L144)]]):

 - `NoReferenceTree`: no reference tree, so there are no parent-relative mutations to observe
 - `FewerThanTwoClades`: fewer than two leaf clades, so inter-clade divergence ($\mu_r$) is undefined